gaubrey1/celo-ico/README.md

 To deploy our dapp we will be using vercel.
 Vercel is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.
 To get started;
 1. Go to [Vercel](https://vercel.com), click on the sign up button, fill select the appropriate options displayed and continue the sign up with your GitHub.
 ![]()
-2. Click on Add New button, select Project from the dropdown menu, and then select your repo from the options given.
+2. Click on Add New button, select Project from the dropdown menu,
+3. If this is your first time using vercel, you'll need to install vercel in your Github account.
+To do this, click the Add Github Account dropdown and follow the prompt shown.
+This will automatically show all your repository in your Github account.
+Select your Celo-ICO repo from the options given and import it
-3. When configuring your new project, Vercel will allow you to customize your Root Directory.
-However, for this project, we will leave it at the Root Directory
+4. When configuring your new project, Vercel will allow you to customize your Root Directory.
+For this project, our root directory is `my-app`.
+Click on the edit button to change the root directory to `my-app`.
-4. Select the Framework as
+5. Select the framework as `Create React App`
-5. Click Deploy
+6. Click Deploy.
+This will take a while to complete

 Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL beneath domains!